-Does one of your toes appear to bend in an awkward way or curl under painfully?
+Does one of your toes appear to bend in an awkward way, or curl under painfully?
 If so, you may have a hammertoe.
-Here are five things you should know.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A hammertoe is a term that describes symptoms and joint changes involving the toes.
-However, there are several other types of toe deformities, including:
+A hammertoe is a term that describes symptoms and joint changes involving the toes (most commonly the second toe).
+However, there are other types of toe deformities, including:

-These deformities sometimes need surgery, but there are several less invasive ways to ease pressure and relieve the pain they cause.
+These deformities sometimes need to be fixed by surgery, but there are several less invasive ways to ease pressure and relieve the pain they cause.

 If you have one of these, here are five things you should know:

-Without treatment, a flexible hammertoe sometimes becomes a rigid hammertoe, Dr. Nicolosi says.
+If it’s not treated, a flexible hammertoe can become a rigid hammertoe, Dr. Nicolosi says.

-“A toe deformity occurs when the muscle operating the toe becomes weak and another muscle overpowers that muscle,” says Dr. Nicolosi.
+“A toe deformity occurs when the muscle operating the toe becomes weak and another muscle overpowers that muscle,” she explains.
 “This results in contracture of the toe.”

 This muscle imbalance sometimes has a genetic or intrinsic component.
-If you have a high arch or flat feet, this can cause inherent instability in your foot when you walk.
+If you have a high arch or flat feet, this can inherently cause instability in your foot when you walk.

-“One thing that can cause injury is long-term inappropriate shoe wear, which can compress the digit and cause muscle imbalance to occur,” Dr. Nicolosi says.
-She lists high heels and unsupported flip-flops as examples of inappropriate shoe gear.
+“Long-term inappropriate shoe wear can compress the digit and cause muscle imbalance to occur,” Dr. Nicolosi says.
+She lists high heels and unsupportive flip-flops as examples of inappropriate footwear.